Gertrude Kulany: Administration

 Kulany was the deputy board chairperson of the National Enterprise Corporation (NEC) (2014–2015).
 In addition to being a board member at the National Social Security Fund (NSSF), Kulany also deputised as a Director of Research at the National Resistance Movement (NRM) Secretariat from 2005 to 2006.

 Personal life

 Kulany died of cancer on 28 January 2021.
+At the time of her death, she was 69 years old and had been treated in hospitals in Kampala, airobi and India for her illness.